NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Risk-aware Traversability and Motion Planning

 \pr{Traversability risk analysis} To assess traversability risks, we utilize the constructed multi-fidelity local map.
 A ground segmentation method \cite{himmelsbach2010fast} is applied to the merged pointcloud to filter obstacle and ceiling points.
 The ground pointcloud is used to build a 2.5D elevation map for efficient query of terrain geometry.
 The elevation map and segmented pointclouds are used to assess the risk of traverse from various perspectives including collision, tip-over, traction loss, and negative obstacles.
 Individual risk analysis is fused into a single risk value estimate with a confidence value, and sent to the planning module (\autoref{fig:TravAnalysis}).
-We define this risk value in terms of CVaR (Conditional Value-at-Risk) metric (\autoref{fig:cvar}), which quantifies the severity of the risk of a given path according to a desired threshold of probability.
+We define this risk value in terms of CVaR (Conditional Value-at-Risk) metric (\autoref{fig:cvar}), which quantifies the severity of the risk of a given path given all uncertainties $\zeta$ from the traversability risk analysis according to a desired threshold of probability $\alpha$.
 This threshold can be changed by mission-level decision making in order to vary the level of acceptable risk during the mission.
+This risk metric is particularly useful as it captures tail events with low probability of occurrence, which may have high consequences on the success of the mission and should be taken into account.
+By approximating all uncertainties with a Gaussian distribution, the CVaR is efficiently evaluated to account for different types of terrain \cite{fan2021step}.

 \pr{Semantic traversability factors} In addition to geometric traversability analyses, we can also identify certain terrain features semantically and incorporate them into the risk map.
 Features such as water are sometimes identifiable in LiDAR pointclouds due to differences in reflectivity.
 Other features such as stairs can be identified using computer vision methods, which locate stairs semantically and also identify stair slope, angle, and height from known geometric priors.
 This information is useful for identifying non-geometric mobility risks, as well as notifying our planners to approach certain hazards differently (e.g. walking down stairs).